The Best Finnish Dividend Stocks

 A dividend has been paid since 1999, but it has seen many ups and downs with very little growth from 1999 until the GFC in 2008/09, when the dividend was cut completely (in 2009).
 From 2010 the dividend has been raised or kept steady every year, except for 2013 when it was halved.
 The BoD aims for a steady dividend, not necessarily linked to the earnings every year.

 Revenio is a healthcare company.
-It develops screening devices to detect significant diseases for glaucoma, but also skin cancer, asthma, and diabetes.
+It develops screening devices to detect significant glaucoma diseases, skin cancer, asthma, and diabetes.
 It’s still a very small company with only 55 million EUR in turnover, but growing rapidly.
 Sales growth has been 23% annually over the last five years.
 Still being an outsider, this company has some risks involved.

 Revenio’s dividend policy: